 - U.S. Department of Education ESSER web page

-Applying for an ESSER Grant
+Applying for an ESSER I Grant

-ESSER Grant applications for LEAs became available in WISEgrants in July, 2020.
+ESSER I Grant applications for LEAs became available in WISEgrants in July, 2020.
 The grant performance period is 3/13/20-9/30/22.
 DPI consultants will review applications in the order they are received.
 LEAs can claim funds as soon as their applications are approved.

 Program Planning

 Create a plan for your LEA that meets your unique needs.
 This doesn’t necessarily mean conducting a formal needs assessment.
 Simply reaching out to families and looking at whatever data you have will help you make more effective decisions.
-Data may include student data, financial data, feedback from the community, etc. Once you’ve analyzed your data, determine the best uses of ESSER funds.
+Data may include student data, financial data, feedback from the community, etc. Once you’ve analyzed your data, determine the best uses of ESSER I funds.
 The CARES Act provides a broad, permissive list of allowable LEA activities in Section 18003(d).

 In the application, you will tie costs to one or more of the following program types: